ryanmrichard/LibTaskForce/README.md

 //This is our environment, i.e. all the resources and their current allocations
-//Your program should have one sitting around, use it
+//Your program should have one sitting around, use it Environment Env;
-//(how you actually get this is not shown here) Environment Env;

 //Get a communicator, which is our liason to the environment